 - Search/browse radio stations by keyword or country

 Shortwave is free, open source software.
 Source code is available on Gitlab, and the app distributed freely via Flathub as a Flatpak app which can be installed on any major modern Linux distribution, Ubuntu included:

-This app is not available as a Snap app, via a PPA or OBS, nor distributed as an AppImage at the time of writing.
+This app is not available via a PPA or OBS, nor distributed as an AppImage at the time of writing.
 This may change in the future (it is, after all, open source so folks are free to repackage and redistribute) — if it does, I’ll update this post accordingly (do let me know if I need to via the tip form).